julienlafargue/MyPortfolio/README.md

 ## The project

-This project is a simple portfolio realized in reactjs whith gatsby genrerator.
+This project is a simple portfolio realized in reactjs whith gatsby generator.

 ## Pictures